 Do you love taco night but hate being the last one to sit down with a cold taco on hand?
-Wait until you learn how I manage to pull together the easiest taco night ever.
+Wait until you learn how I manage to pull together the easiest taco night ever with baked tacos.

 You should know, that I like simple meals.
 I’ve turned down a few cooking demonstrations (where they hire you to be a professional chef) because the menu includes gourmet food or ingredients.
 I don’t cook like that.
 I’m a mom of 3, an entrepreneur, and a home cook.
 I like simple and delicious meals that can be put together quickly with easy to find real food ingredients.

 That’s actually the entire philosophy of my company, MOMables.
 My purpose is to help parents make fresh school lunches and foods their kids will love.
 What kid doesn’t like tacos?
 Ok, I can think of a couple…. but for the rest of us, there is this incredibly easy method.

 Today’s post is not about giving you a precise recipe… It’s more like “this is how I do it so I don’t sit at the table and eat cold tacos.”
 Let’s call it a process, yes?

 Don’t get me wrong, I eat cold food all the time.
 I am a lunch aficionado (the word expert sounds funny to me still).
 In case you don’t believe me, check out this last post with 75+ healthy office lunch ideas.
 See?
 I have a thing (or two) about lunch.